Shocking Cabinet Makeover! Ditch the drop cloths & see how gel stain transforms cabinets in jaw-dropping pics. DIY magic under $50!

-- Apply second coat with the same technique as the first.
+- Apply the second coat with the same technique as the first.

 - Soak a little bit of a shop towel in the gel top coat to use as a polishing pad, then lightly wipe and polish the surface.
 Take off just a little bit of the finish, moving in the direction of the grain.
 Then do one last pass with a clean cloth, almost feathering the finish.

-- Allow to dry over night before applying the third coat.
+- Allow drying overnight before applying the third coat.
 Follow the same process as the second coat.
-Then allow to dry for 72 hours before use.
+Then allow drying for 72 hours before use.

 After allowing the hood to dry for 72 hours, a licensed electrician installed and hooked up the new venting system for us.